radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 $ jupyter notebook --no-browser --port <my_port_number> --port-retries=0 &
 ```

+### IPython ipyparallel engines are dying?
+How can I solve this?
+[Here's a solution](https://github.com/ipython/ipyparallel/issues/213).
+This is an esoteric problem.

 ## Further exploration with jupyter notebooks
 Here are links to a couple useful jupyter tutorials that explore
 much more of the functionality, should you be interested in learning